vllm-project/vllm/docs/source/models/structured_outputs.rst

 At the time of writing (``openai==1.54.4``), this is a "beta" feature in the OpenAI client library.
 Code reference can be found `here <https://github.com/openai/openai-python/blob/52357cff50bee57ef442e94d78a0de38b4173fc2/src/openai/resources/beta/chat/completions.py#L100-L104>`_.

+For the following examples, vLLM was setup using ``vllm serve meta-llama/Llama-3.1-8B-Instruct``

 Here is a simple example demonstrating how to get structured output using Pydantic models:

 .. code-block:: python